lincolnvirus/lincolnvirus.github.io/_projects/forex/real_signals.markdown

 **R Factor Aggressive Portfolio 1**: A more aggressive variation of the R Factor Conservative Portfolio system, with integrated money management system.
 Higher Risk than conservative portfolio, but potentialy higher return as well.
 <iframe frameborder="0" width="220" height="140" src="https://www.mql5.com/en/signals/widget/signal/3psb"></iframe>

+**R Factor GBPAUD Aggressive**: Short Scalping strategy based on GBPAUD pair behaviour.
+Trades aggressively during defined hours of the day aiming an overall positive return on long term.
+High Risk but rewarding for those who like this trading style.
+Widget will be available later.
+<a href="https://www.mql5.com/en/signals/477486" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Subscribe</span></a>

+**R Factor GBPCAD Aggressive**: Short Scalping strategy based on GBPCAD pair behaviour.
+Trades aggressively during defined hours of the day aiming an overall positive return on long term.
+High Risk but rewarding for those who like this trading style.
+Widget will be available later.
+<a href="https://www.mql5.com/en/signals/450778" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Subscribe</span></a>

+**R Factor USDCHF High Risk**: Short Scalping strategy based on USDCHF pair behaviour.
+Trades aggressively during defined hours of the day aiming an overall positive return on long term.
+High Risk but rewarding for those who like this trading style.
+Widget will be available later.
+<a href="https://www.mql5.com/en/signals/530561" target="_blank"><span style="background-color:#4a76b8; color:white; padding:3px; border-radius: 3px">Subscribe</span></a>

 If you have any questions, do not hesitate to contact me through <a href="skype:chutkoy89?call" target="_blank"><span style="background-color:#00aff0; color:white; padding:3px; border-radius: 3px">Skype</span></a> / <a href="https://t.me/chutkoy" target="_blank"><span style="background-color:#0088cc; color:white; padding:3px; border-radius: 3px">Telegram</span></a>.